-Neck, Back & Extremity Workplace Injuries in San Diego
+Workers' Compensation For Neck, Back & Extremity Injuries

 Neck and back injuries can strike in an instant and may have life-long consequences.
 It’s crucial that San Diego workers understand their rights in relation to these serious workplace injuries.

-Workers at High Risk of Neck or Back Injuries
+Am I at a High Risk of Neck or Back Injuries?

 Many workers in San Diego are at elevated risk of neck or back injuries.
 Across all categories, construction workers are most likely to become victims of workplace accidents.
 These can be caused by falling loads, improper trenching, collapsing scaffolds and a variety of other issues.